Ayon-SSP/Backend-Dev/Core-advanced-java.md

 #### static keyword
 > [static-keyword-in-java](https://www.javatpoint.com/static-keyword-in-java)
+- *single copy(for all object)* | The static keyword in Java is used to denote that a member (variable, method, or block) belongs to the class rather than any specific instance.
+It allows sharing of the member across all objects of the class, with a single copy in memory.

 - static, final, and private methods are bound at compile-time due to their inherent characteristics.
 **The static can be:**